 This listening, according to Daskal “is a key skill for all actors, allowing them to work off each other.
 In today's busy world it can be hard to shut out the noise and be aware of the present moment, whether you're in the workplace or on stage.
 Listening skills help you silence the noise of your own thoughts so you can hear and be present with another--and improvisation helps you build those skills in a creative and innovative way.”

-How often do you practice improvisation as a strategy to navigate the chaos?
+How often do you practice improvisation?